 As partygoers were ringing in the New Year across the Greater Toronto Area, a Mississauga mom was busy giving birth to twin daughters.
 And though the twins were born eight minutes apart, they’ll share different birthdays – and different birth years.

-Proud mom Lindsay Salgueiro delivered the last baby of 2013 at Mississauga’s Credit Valley Hospital before giving birth to the first baby of 2014.
+Proud mom Lindsay Salguiero delivered the last baby of 2013 at Mississauga’s Credit Valley Hospital before giving birth to the first baby of 2014.

 Baby Gabriela was born shortly before midnight, weighing seven pounds, while her sister Sophia waited until the New Year, arriving 38 seconds after midnight at five pounds and 15 ounces.

-The fraternal twins came as a surprise to Salgueiro and her husband as the couple’s due date was not expected to arrive until Jan.
+The fraternal twins came as a surprise to Salguiero and her husband as the couple’s due date was not expected to arrive until Jan.
 19.